 The supply cut was especially visible in the US as its crude output declined by 540 mbd and the overall drilling activity almost halted when the count of active oil rigs in US fell from its high of nearly 1600 in 2014 to some 300 in 2016.
-However the price slump hit equally hard the OPEC producers, that lost 54 % (513 bilion USD) of its oil related incomes between 2014-2016, and needed to guicken the price rebound in order to stabilize their state budgets situation.
+However the price slump hit equally hard the OPEC producers, that lost 54 % (513 bilion USD) of its oil related incomes between 2014-2016, and needed to quicken the price rebound in order to stabilize their state budgets situation.
 With that in mind, at the end of 2016 OPEC led by Saudi Arabia announced 1.2 millions of barrels per day (mbd) cut in its production for the period of first half of 2017.
-This effort was joined by some non-OPEC countries led by Russia adding to the cut another 600 thousand barrels per day (kbd) effectively so pulling1.8 mbd from the market in order to support prices.
-This step basically meant the shift in the strategy that largest oil producer chose previously face to face emerging shale production in the US.
-The aim of this article is to analyze on the oil market.
-We look at the supply demand - balance, evolution of price in order to provide holistic assessment of current oil energy market.
+This effort was joined by some non-OPEC countries led by Russia adding to the cut another 600 thousand barrels per day (kbd) effectively so pulling 1.8 mbd from the market in order to support prices.
+This step basically what led to this situation as well as recent developments on the oil market.
+We look at the supply demandbalance, evolution of price in order to provide holistic assessment of current oil energy market.